matchms/matchms/README.rst

   # install matchms in a new virtual environment to avoid dependency clashes
-  conda create --name matchms python=3.8 conda activate matchms conda install --channel nlesc --channel bioconda --channel conda-forge matchms
+  conda create --name matchms python=3.8 conda activate matchms conda install --channel bioconda --channel conda-forge matchms

 Alternatively, matchms can also be installed using ``pip`` but users will then either have to install ``rdkit`` on their own or won't be able to use the entire functionality.
 Without ``rdkit`` installed several filter functions related to processing and cleaning chemical metadata will not run.
 To install matchms with ``pip`` simply run